 And then a tragedy and incredible miracle happened…

-I called her and she told me what I already knew.. my Dad was dead..
+I called her and she told me what I already knew, my Dad had just passed.

-I felt stronger.. and I felt a rage inside of me that set me free from my internal suppression.
-I felt a connection I never knew before..
-A deep clarity, purpose and peace.
-A knowing I can only describe as pure awareness.. where all illusion and distraction has been stripped away, what is left is that pure, ever present awareness.
+I felt stronger and I felt a rage inside of me that set me free from my internal suppression.
+I felt a connection I never knew before, a deep clarity, purpose and peace.
+A knowing I can only describe as pure awareness where all illusion and distraction has been stripped away and what is left is just pure, ever present awareness.

 The last of my days there no-one messed with me.
-They got out of my way when I would walk by, they didn’t write mean things on my classroom board, and some times they would be a little nice.
+They got out of my way when I would walk by, they didn’t make fun of me at home and some times they would be a little nice.

 I look back now and I can’t help but feel that sometimes we must endure the intense heat and pressure of life alone.
 It forces us to look within and dig deep into the depths of our being, to find that space inside of us that anchors us into who we are and our eternal truth.

 It shows us our truth, and threshes away all illusion.
 It puts us to the test, and destroys anything that isn’t deeply anchored in our authentic self, our spirit.